 If you just want to ride the MTB track, then your best bet is to drive up and park in the Soldiers Memorial Oval car park near the junction of Cleary's Gates Road and Upper Domain Road.

 If you don't know Hobart well, then the easiest way to get there is to head out of the CBD on Macquarie Street as though you are heading over the Tasman Bridge and then as you leave town (well before you cross the river) look out for the signs to the Cenotaph/Domain or Aquatic Centre on your left).
 Turn left down here and then follow the road as it goes past the Hobart Aquatic Centre and then heads up the hill onto the Domain.
-It is about 1km from where you turn off the Highway to the car park and you will pass the Domain Tennis Centre on your left and then just before you come to a junction you will see a big oval on your right.
-Turn right at this junction (onto Upper Domain Road) and there is a large car park about 75 metres down the road on your right where you can park.
-There is also an overflow car park on the left.
+It is about 1km from where you turn off the Highway to the car park and you will pass the Domain Tennis Centre on your left and then just before you come to a junction you will see a big oval (twin ovals) on your right.
+Turn right at this junction (onto Upper Domain Road) and there are large car parks about 75 metres down the road on both your right and left where you can park.

 The main circuit is about 2.5kms in length and can be ridden in either direction.
-I personally prefer to ride it in a clockwise direction, but to be honest it's such a short track you may as well ride it both ways and make up your own mind.
+I personally find it easier to ride in a clockwise direction, but to be honest it's such a short track you may as well ride it both ways and make up your own mind.

 This is a multi-use trail and is used by walkers (I know not why) and families with young kids, so always expect a walker around the next corner or a young child on a bike not paying attention.